Vigneshwaran-crypto/initialSetUp/README.md

 ## Initial SetUp

-## All Default Configurations are Done Directly Use This Project As Default SetUp For Any Mobile Application:tada:
+## All Default Configurations are Done Directly Use This Project As Default SetUp For Any Mobile Application :tada: